phonegap/phonegap-plugin-push/docs/PHONEGAP_BUILD.md

 ## PhoneGap Build Support

+> Currently PhoneGap Build does not support version 1.9.0 of the plugin.
+Updates are being made to PGB to support the latest release.

 ### Including the plugin

 Including this plugin in a project that is built by PhoneGap Build is as easy as adding: